Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Hybrid preprocessing and regularization of data for predictive control

-We repeat Steps 1 - 3 iteratively, and this process is listed in Algorithm \ref{alg:iter-SLRA}.
+We repeat Steps $1\!-\!3$ iteratively as listed in Algorithm~\ref{alg:iter-SLRA}.
 The resulting matrix $H_y^*$ from Algorithm~\ref{alg:iter-SLRA} is partitioned as $\col(Y_\p^*, Y_\f^*)$, and we form a new Hankel matrix $H_{\Op}^* = \col(U_\p, Y_\p^*, U_\f, Y_\f^*)$.
 We call $H_{\Op}^*$ an \textit{approximated optimal linear representation},~as~it directly tackles the inner identification problem without relaxation.